kwk/docker-registry-frontend/example-setup/README.md

 ## Starting the registry and front-end

 Notice that there's a `docker-compose.yml` file.
-With a simple `docker-compose up` command, the registry and front-end containers will up and running.
+With a simple `docker-compose up` command, the registry and front-end containers will be up and running.

 ## Usage